Fire safety advice

 - Always put scented candles in a heat resistant holder.
 These candles are designed to liquify when heated to maximise fragrance.

-Residents are responsible for keeping buildings safe: do not store or use dangerous, flammable or explosive liquids, gases or tools in your home or in any communal areas or obstruct any communal area with personal belongings or rubbish.
-You must comply with health and safety and fire safety instructions and take all reasonable precautions to prevent fire, flood or other damage to your home.
+Residents are responsible for keeping buildings safe.
+Don't store or use dangerous, flammable or explosive liquids, gases or tools in your home or in any communal areas or obstruct any communal area with personal belongings or rubbish.
+You must comply with health and safety instructions and take all reasonable precautions to prevent fire, flood or other damage to your home.